kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

+- Kubelet requests a token for an audience that is not allowed in KAS
+  - Detection: image pulls fail for images handled by the plugin; kubelet logs show the TokenRequest being rejected by KAS.
+  - Mitigations: grant the audience via a `ClusterRole` or `Role` with the `request-serviceaccounts-token-audience` verb bound to the kubelet, or remove `tokenAttributes` from the provider configuration.
+  - Diagnostics: kubelet logs at default verbosity show the token request error; KAS audit logs show the rejected TokenRequest.
+  - Testing: covered by `TestNodeRestrictionServiceAccountAudience` in `test/integration/auth/node_test.go`.

+- Credential provider plugin fails to exchange the service account token for registry credentials
+  - Detection: `kubelet_credential_provider_plugin_errors` increases for that plugin and image pulls fail.
+  - Mitigations: check the plugin's own dependency (for example the cloud provider STS endpoint); fall back to a provider configuration that does not use service account tokens.
+  - Diagnostics: kubelet logs include the plugin stderr output.
+  - Testing: plugin error paths are covered by unit tests in the kubelet credential provider package.

+- Plugin declares `cacheType: ServiceAccount` but returns pod-specific credentials
+  - Detection: pods using the same service account intermittently fail to pull images, or pull images they should not have access to.
+  - Mitigations: set `cacheType: Token` for that provider and restart the kubelet to drop the in-memory cache.
+  - Diagnostics: compare the credentials the plugin returns for two pods that share a service account.
+  - Testing: cache key selection per `cacheType` is covered by unit tests.
+The kubelet cannot detect a plugin misdeclaring its own caching scope, which is why the field is required rather than defaulted.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 - check logs of kubelet